odiegosantos/jeans-store/README.md

 ## :dart: About ##

-Jeans store website made with HTML, CSS, Javascript and Bootstrap.
+jeans clothing store made with HTML, CSS, Javascript and Bootstrap.

 ## :sparkles: Features ##